These 9 creepy Iowa ghost stories will give you goosebumps

-Editor's note: This story originally published in October 2016.
+Editor's note: This story was originally published in October 2016.

 The October chill is here, bringing with it tales of spirits past.